Adapting your home: managing cognitive impairment and behaviour that challenges

 Making it easier to see things

 Colour and tonal contrast can be used to make it easier to see and understand the space and layout, and to get around the home.
-Bright colours aren't necessarily required; the basic principle about tonal contrast is the difference between light and dark - e.g. a dark chair against a light wall will make the shape more recognisable and easier to see.
+Bright colours aren't necessarily required.
+The basic principle about tonal contrast is the difference between light and dark - e.g. a dark chair against a light wall will make the shape more recognisable and easier to see.

 Areas where using tonal contrast can make it easier to see and understand the space:

-• Door frames, handles and locks that are darker or lighter than the background wall
+• Door frames, handles and locks that are darker or lighter than the background wall.

-• Darker work surfaces can make it easier to pick out light crockery, cups, plates, chopping boards etc
+• Darker work surfaces can make it easier to pick out light crockery, cups, plates, chopping boards etc.

-• Walls that are lighter or darker than the furniture
+• Walls that are lighter or darker than the furniture.

-• Floors that contrast to the skirting and walls, but also are continuous in tone between areas and rooms
+• Floors that contrast to the skirting and walls, but also are continuous in tone between areas and rooms.

-• Bedding - e.g. a darker duvet with a white pillow can make it easier to see and understand that it is a bed
+• Bedding - e.g. a darker duvet with a white pillow can make it easier to see and understand that it is a bed.

 • A darker toilet seat against a white toilet bowl.